"Hell is other people."

 - Media: - Cover what's viral, not what matters (audience demands it)

-The truly interesting (complex, nuanced, requiring thought) loses to the immediately engaging (simple, emotional, requiring no effort).
+Why it fails collectively: The truly interesting (complex, nuanced, requiring thought) loses to the immediately engaging (simple, emotional, requiring no effort).
 Public discourse flattens.
 Knowledge that demands work dies.
 Collective intelligence degrades while individual choices remain rational.
+The trap: Depth doesn't scale.
+Spectacle does.
+The interesting loses to the engaging.
+Always.

 Viral Outrage Cycles